seyramgabriel/brokencrystals/README.md

 Now the pipeline will trigger automatically once there is a push to the repository on branch "stable"

-# Creating a GitHub pipeline for static scan on dockerhub
+# Create a GitHub pipeline for static scan on dockerhub

 You can automate the build, tag, and push of images into dockerhub and use Docker Scout to scan the pushed images.
-This is done by a manual trigger of the .github/workflows/Cloudsec-test file in this repository.
+This is done by a manual trigger of the .github/workflows/Cloudsec-wf file in this repository.
-The Cloudsec-test file has three jobs for sast scan, deployment, and dast scan respectively.
+The Cloudsec-wf file has three jobs for sast scan, deployment, and dast scan respectively.

 Pre-requisites:
 * Dockerhub account